Off to College!

 GED Earners Welcome!

 Students that obtained a GED instead of a high school diploma are encouraged to apply for admission.
 To be eligible for admission without any additional credits earned from another accredited college or university, you must demonstrate that you scored a minimum of 170 on each content area of the GED exam.
-To learn more about how to submit your test scores, click here!
+To learn more about how to submit your test scores visit the How to Apply Test Scores section on the Admissions website!

-If you were previously enrolled at the UA and need to apply for re-admission, click here!
+If you were previously enrolled at the UA and need to apply for re-admission, visit the How to Apply Returning Students section on the Admissions website!

 Getting on track and staying on track!